KeyStorke/ObjectModeler/README.md

 * Serialisation an objects in dict

 ## Use-cases
-* Many abstractions in which need validating data types and integrity a model
+* Abstractions in which need validating data types and integrity a model
 * Data models which need inherit
-* Simply and clearly to define data types and objects schema
+* Simply and clearly to define data types and objects schemes
-* Use slots mechanism in models for optimize, but want a save clear code
+* Using a slots mechanism in models for optimize and save clear code

 ## Install
 ```